Prizzi's Honor: Critical response

-On Rotten Tomatoes, Prizzi's Honor holds an approval rating of 85% based on 41 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes, Prizzi's Honor holds an approval rating of 85% based on 40 reviews, with an average rating of 7.3/10.
 The site's critics consensus states: "Disturbing and sardonic, Prizzi's Honor excels at black comedy because director John Huston and his game ensemble take the farce deadly seriously."
+Metacritic, which uses a weighted average, assigned the a score of 84 out of 100, based on 16 critics, indicating "universal acclaim".

 Pauline Kael wrote: "This John Huston picture has a ripe and daring comic tone.
 It revels voluptuously in the murderous finagling of the members of a Brooklyn Mafia family, and rejoices in their scams.
 It's like The Godfather acted out by The Munsters.
 Jack Nicholson's average-guyness as Charley, the clan's enforcer, is the film's touchstone: this is a baroque comedy about people who behave in ordinary ways in grotesque circumstances, and it has the juice of everyday family craziness in it."
 Roger Ebert gave the film three-and-a-half stars out of four and wrote: "This is the most bizarre comedy in many a month, a movie so dark, so cynical and so funny that perhaps only Jack Nicholson and Kathleen Turner could have kept straight faces during the love scenes."

 The February 2020 issue of New York Magazine lists Prizzi's Honor as among "The Best Movies That Lost Best Picture at the Oscars."